Bipolar and Sleep: Getting Rest With Bipolar

-- Improved memory and attention – Have your been forgetful at work or home?
+- Improved memory and attention.
+Have you been forgetful at work or home?
 Sleep helps strengthen memories and skills learned during the day.

-- Longer life – Studies show that people who sleep too much or too little tend to have shorter life spans that those that receive the desired amount of sleep.
+- Longer life.
+Studies show that people who sleep too much or too little tend to have shorter lifespans than those who receive the desired amount of sleep.

-- Healthier weight – People that are well rested tend to have healthier weights.
-People that get less sleep tend to feel hungrier.
+- Healthier weight.
+People who are well-rested tend to have healthier weights.
+People who get less sleep tend to feel hungrier.

-- Lower stress – Sleep allows your mind and body the rest it needs to reduce stress.
-Lower stress is related to many physical health benefits like lower blood pressure.
+- Lower stress.
+Sleep allows your mind and body to get the rest it needs to reduce stress.
+Lower stress is related to many physical health benefits, like lower blood pressure.

 Bipolar is unpredictable.
 Sometimes you will be depressed for a month, manic for two weeks and then depressed for the next three months.
 Maybe your symptoms shift more rapidly, or maybe your mania or hypomania only present yearly.